aswinvisva/dnn_vessel_heterogeneity/README.md

 # dnn_vessel_heterogeneity

-This project is to aid research in uncovering vascular heterogeneity through data visualization and spatial analysis techniques in Python.
+This project is to aid research in uncovering vascular heterogeneity using machine learning techniques.